daneb/silverspoon/README.md

 # Silverspoon

-A micro-web framework written in Clojure
+An micro-web framework written in Clojure

-### Functionality
+### Current Functionality

-1. A basic router
+1. A router
-2. Views with Clojure to HTML rendering
+2. Views in Clojure
+3. View rendered to HTML (with binding)
+4. Route matching
+5. All verb support and filtering (GET, PUT, POST, DELETE)

+### TODO

-3. Middleware support
+1. Middleware integration
-4. Template variable binding
+2. Template binding through locals

 ### Tests